Where is this taken?

-Unless your geography is better than mine, or you have been cruising around Australia in the last couple of years, I doubt that you have ever heard of the town of Alotau.
+Unless your geography is better than mine, or you have been cruising around Australia in the last few years, I doubt that you have ever heard of the town of Alotau.
 The name means “peaceful bay”.
 If you are Australian, you probably have heard of the bay on which it sits – Milne Bay.
 I remember hearing of this place at almost every Anzac day service I’ve been too.
 It’s usually mentioned along with places like Tobruk and El Alamein in Northern Africa and places in Europe where Australian troops served in World War II.
 It is situated on the eastern end of what looks like the dragons tail of Papua New Guinea.
 It is the place where an invading Japanese army suffered a defeat in a land battle.
 Their intelligence had let them down badly because the Japanese believed there no more than a few hundred troops defending the airstrip.
 There were actually almost 9,000 Allied troops including two Australian infantry brigades.
 The Allies also had the additional advantage of having air support close at hand.

 Arriving in Milne Bay, we were greeted by the tropical heat on an overcast day.
 The heat was no surprise.
 The threatening rain clouds were no surprise.
 But the dancers on the wharf were!
 There were dressed up in the ceremonial costumes typical of PNG and included young and old, male and female.
 All seemed so happy we had visited that day.